 Do you supply towels?

 The best idea is to bring one from your hotel or accommodation.
 Alternatively limited supplies of Marine World towels are for sale on board for just $20 and make a great souvenir!
-Unfortunately we are not able to hire or lend towels.
+Towels are available to hire for just $5 ($20 refundable deposit payable)

 Are there toilets, showers & changing rooms at the reef?

 There are toilets on the boat accessible at all times throughout the day.
 Fresh warm water rinse showers and changing rooms are on the Marine World platform.
 The Reef Magic III catamaran has a wheel chair accessible bathroom (shower & toilet) and even baby-change facilities.

 Is the lunch suitable for vegetarians?